Symplectic Neural Flows for Modeling and Discovery: Abstract

 \section{Abstract}

 Hamilton's equations are fundamental for modeling complex physical systems, where preserving key properties such as energy and momentum is crucial for reliable long-term simulations.
 Geometric integrators are widely used for this purpose, but neural network-based methods that incorporate these principles remain underexplored.
 This work introduces \texttt{SympFlow}, a time-dependent symplectic neural network designed using parameterized Hamiltonian flow maps.
 This design allows for backward error analysis and ensures the preservation of the symplectic structure. \texttt{SympFlow} allows for two key applications: (i) providing a time-continuous symplectic approximation of the exact flow of a Hamiltonian system\textemdash purely based on the differential equations it satisfies, and (ii) approximating the flow map of an unknown Hamiltonian system relying on trajectory data.
-We demonstrate the effectiveness of \texttt{SympFlow} on diverse problems, including chaotic and dissipative systems, showing improved energy conservation compared to general-purpose numerical methods and accurate approximations from sparse irregular data.
+We demonstrate the effectiveness of \texttt{SympFlow} on diverse problems, including chaotic and dissipative systems, showing improved energy conservation compared to general-purpose numerical methods and accurate approximations from sparse irregular data. {We also provide a thorough theoretical analysis of \texttt{SympFlow}, showing it can approximate the flow of any time-dependent Hamiltonian system, and providing an a-posteriori error estimate in terms of energy conservation.}

-\keywords{Deep learning \and Physics-informed \and Dynamical systems \and Hamiltonian systems \and Symplectic maps \and Symplectic integrators \and Neural Flows}
+\keywords{ Deep learning, Physics-informed, Dynamical systems, Hamiltonian systems, Symplectic maps, Symplectic integrators, Neural Flows }